Gerard Anstruther Wathen: Later career

 From 1924 to 1955, Wathen served the Hall School, Hampstead, as its headmaster.
 There, he established financial aid to boys who arrived as refugees from German-occupied Europe.

 Death and legacy

 Wathen died on 9 August 1958, after being hit by a taxi on 24 July that year.
 Khalsa College awards the Prof GA Wathen Scholarship.
 The Wathen Society is named for him.
-Wathen believed that the character of Cyril Fielding in A Passage to India was modelled on him.
+Wathen believed that the character of Cyril Fielding in E. M. Forster's A Passage to India was modelled on him, though according to Indian historian V. N. Datta, it was Malcolm Lyall Darling that Forster was referring to.